zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 }
 ```

-You can then specify this as the default retry strategy for all operations using the **SetConfiguration** 方法 **DbConfiguration** instance when the application starts.
+You can then specify this as the default retry strategy for all operations using the **SetConfiguration** method of the **DbConfiguration** instance when the application starts.
 By default, EF will automatically discover and use the configuration class.

 	DbConfiguration.SetConfiguration(new BloggingContextConfiguration());